tophat2d/tophat/README.md

 ### deps:
   - compiler - gcc and clang are tested to work.
 I had some problems with tcc.
-  - umka - for embedder.
-Only needed for release builds.
-Not for testing
   - libGL headers
   - libX11 headers for linux build